The Slack Realization Space of a Polytope: Applications

 One can simplify the computations by scaling rows and columns to fix $x_i=1$ for $i=1,2,8,14,20,26,30,36,42,44,47,48,50,51,52,53$, as this does not affect rationality.
 Then one sees that the polynomial $x_{46}^2 + x_{46} - 1$ is in the slack ideal, so $x_{46}=\frac{-1\pm\sqrt{5}}{2}$, and there are no rational realizations of this configuration.

-\begin{remark} We note that as illustrated by the above example, the slack matrix and slack ideal constructions are not limited to the setting of polytopes, but in fact, are applicable to the more general setting of any point/hyperplane configuration. \end{remark}
+\begin{remark} We note that as illustrated by the above example, the slack matrix and slack ideal constructions are not limited to the setting of polytopes, but in fact, are applicable to the more general setting of any point/hyperplane configuration.
+In particular, the slack realization space model can be extended to the setting of matroids as in \cite{BW18}. \end{remark}